 2. The Revitalized TGoNU:

 2.1.
-The Council of Ministers shall be comprised thirty-five (35) Ministers organized in the abovementioned five (5) clusters.
+The Council of Ministers shall be comprisedthirty-fivefive (35) Ministers that shall be organized in the abovementioned five (5) Clusters.

-2.2.
-The Infrastructure Cluster shall include Ministries of Energy and Dams; Transport; Roads and Bridges; and Information, Communication Technology and Postal Services.

 2.3.
-The Gender and Youth Cluster shall include the Ministries of Gender, Child and Social Welfare; and Culture, Youth, and Sports.
+The Infrastructure Cluster shall include Ministries of Energy and Dams; Transport; Roads and Bridges; Information, Communication Technology and Postal Services, and any appropriate Ministry of the five new Ministries.

 2.4.
+The Gender and Youth Cluster shall include Ministries of Gender, Child and Social Welfare; Culture, Youth, and Sports, and any appropriate Ministry of the five new Ministries.

+2.5.
 The additional five Ministries and their clustering shall be agreed by the Parties before or during the Pre-Transitional Period further to a proposal to be drawn by the IGAD and shall be included in the Revitalized ARCSS.
+The full list of the thirty-five (35) Ministries shall be drawn at that time.

 a.
 Incumbent TGoNU: 20 Ministers.